 The Council has monitored the aquatic ecology and sediment quality of many waterways in the area for many years.

-These surveys include assessments of riparian and instream habitat, aquatic plants and algae, aquatic insects and fish.
-Sediment is typically analysed for the following parameters:
+Monitoring is undertaken within waterways in Christchurch City and Banks Peninsula every year.
+This monitoring includes assessments of riparian and instream habitat, aquatic plants and algae, aquatic insects and fish.

 The Council summarises the monitoring of water quality, sediment quality and ecology into annual waterway report cards, which gives a grade for each catchment from A to E.